RoboOmniSim/Robostudio/README.md

 # Acknowledgement
 We want to thanks for the great help from Zitong Zhan, Ruilong Li, Junchen Liu, Zirui Wu,Haoran Geng,Yanfei Li, Runyi Yang, Yuantao Chen, Zhide Zhong, and Baijun Ye.
-This pipeline inspired from the talk of Professor Hao Su, Professor Hongjing Lu and Professor Yaqin Zhang.
+This pipeline inspired from the talk of Professor Hao Su, Professor Hongjing Lu

 # Future Work
-## Full Backward engine
-We design a backward engine respect to kinematic and dynamic and we test it on the optimization of mass of object.
-But we find that our experiment is unfair and the kinematic of robotic arm is not good enough by backward.
-We will keep working on this and release it in future.

-## End-to-end semantic tools
-Release before 2025.1.1 due to potential progress in Gaussian based semantic labeling

-## Motion-retargeting
-We find the the editing functionality of our work can be used for motion retargeting We will release this part by 2024.12.01

-## 4D interactable viewer
-Current 4D Gaussian Viewer cannot perform our full functionality, so we are designing a custom viewer and make it compatible with OmniSim.

-## 6 DOF tracking
-In traditional Reinforcement Learning pipeline, we use pixel level object tracking.
-However, recent work like foundationpose reveal the possibility of video based object 6 DOF tracking Our Gaussian-Pixel-Mesh binding can help to build up consistency between 6 DOF tracking. policy and rendering.

-## More supported Simulation like articulated object, soft body and etc...
+The nerfstudio is too heavy, so we develop a new version based on gsplat and we will release that version shortly.

+This repo is a very early stage version, so there are lot of issues and varibles.
+We have fixed it in our new version.